kaya-arro/sc-simplify/README.md

    or generally do whatever you want with the binary: it's yours!

+## Portability

+Since the purpose of this program is efficiency, the `-C target-cpu=native`  `rustc` compile flag is enabled in `.cargo/config.toml`.
+This means that you may not be able to run the produced binary on a machine other than the one on which you built it (or at least a machine with the same processor).
+If you would like a more portable but possibly slower version of the program, comment out this flag.

 # Development plans and hopes and dreams

 - [x] Make tweaks to improve performance.